-Make a list of all of the measurements for each individual section.
+Make a list of all of the drain pipe sizing measurements for each individual section.
 It may be helpful to sketch how the entire drain system is configured, from the tank drain portal to the knife valve.
+These RV drain pipe heater dimensions will help you select the correct pipe heaters.
 Each individual section of drain pipe will require a specific Pipe Heater(s) to be fully protected from freezing.
 Depending on their length, some pipes could require multiple heaters and they must be evenly spaced so that the heat applied will be uniformly distributed to provide proper freeze protection for the entire straight section of drain pipe.
-If possible, we recommend no more than 2” (5 cm) between heat panels
+If possible, we recommend no more than 2” (5 cm) between heat panels.

 Note: Elbow Heaters can also be used to protect short sections of exposed straight drain pipes alone or in combination with Pipe Heaters.

 They can either be used like a Band-Aid around a finger, covering 3 – 5 inches (7.6 – 12.7cm) on 1.5” or 3” (3.8 or 7.6 cm) piping, or lengthwise along the bottom of the pipe.

 For 1.5” (3.8cm) pipe, the AM-EH-158 can cover 4” to 8” (10-20cm) of pipe, and the AM-EH-313 can cover 8” to 12” (20-30cm) of 3” (7.6cm) pipe along the bottom.